 Membership & Training

-Club Instructors Andrew Gibbs - Derek Honeyset - Duke Benson - Fraser Dibden - Jeff Cosford - Jeremy Stutard - John Brandhuber - Ken Smith Lee Seaman - Ray Beadle - Ray Shivjee - Robin Colbourne - Steve Newman - Tim Kerss - Tony Chant - Tony Parrot
+Club Instructors Derek Honeyset - Duke Benson - Fraser Dibden - Jeff Cosford - Jeremy Stutard - John Brandhuber - Ken Smith Lee Seaman - Ray Beadle - Ray Shivjee - Robin Colbourne - Steve Newman - Tim Kerss - Tony Chant - Tony Parrot

 BMFA Examiners Tony Chant - Jeff Cosford